saltbot-org/saltbot/README.md

 # SaltBot
 A simple betting bot for SaltyBet.
-At present, it bets 10% randomly.
+Currently, its only strategy is to bet 10% randomly.